NYX (2003 series): Wannabe

 The series starts with a flashback during which Kiden's father is killed during a drive-by shooting while he and Kiden are getting ice cream.
-Switching to the present, we see Kiden as an emotionally disturbed teenager who gets into an altercation with another student who is a Latin King gangbanger.
+Switching to the present, Kiden is an emotionally disturbed teenager who gets into an altercation with another student who is a Latin King gangbanger.
 She manifests her mutant power during a fight and unintentionally breaks the student's arm.
 He returns with a gun and she freezes time again before the bullet hits her, but it hits her teacher, Mrs. Cameron, instead.
-Several months later Mrs. Cameron, whose life has fallen apart as a result of the incident, attempts to commit suicide.
+Several months later Cameron, whose life has fallen apart as a result of the incident, attempts to commit suicide.
 Kiden shows up and rescues her after receiving a warning from the ghost of her father.
 A second vision tells them to visit the Hotel Brasil, where they find X-23, who is working as a prostitute, in a compromising position: standing over her john whose suicide she has just witnessed.
-The three escape together, but X-23's pimp is upset and sends a hit squad to Mrs. Cameron's apartment.
+The three escape together, but X-23's pimp is upset and sends a hit squad to Cameron's apartment.
 Again, the ghost of Kiden's father warns them, just in time, to leave.
 Later they bump into Tatiana, who has turned into a dog-beast after touching a puppy that was hit by a car.
 Tatiana is able to scare away a mob after killing a cat and turning into a werecat.
 The runaways form a crew and live on the streets, begging for money and dumpster diving for food.
-Eventually they decide to return to Mrs. Cameron's apartment to find money and leave town.
+Eventually they decide to return to Cameron's apartment to find money and leave town.
 X-23's pimp, Zebra Daddy, tracks them down with the help of a banger named Felon, but again Kiden's father appears and warns them.
-During the confrontation at Mrs. Cameron's apartment, X-23 kills most of the pimp's gang before getting gunned down by Zebra Daddy.
-Mrs. Cameron falls out her apartment window, and Kiden then must decide whether to kill Zebra Daddy (who it turns out was her father's shooter) or save Mrs. Cameron.
-Remembering how Mrs. Cameron had taken a bullet for her, she opts to save her.
+During the confrontation at Cameron's apartment, X-23 kills most of the pimp's gang before getting gunned down by Zebra Daddy.
+Cameron falls out her apartment window, and Kiden then must decide whether to kill Zebra Daddy (who it turns out was her father's shooter) or save Cameron.
+Remembering how Cameron had taken a bullet for her, she opts to save her.
 Zebra Daddy is about to kill them but X-23 heals from her wounds and executes him.
 The team leaves together.
 In the denouement, it turns out Felon's little brother is also a mutant, and it was he who created the apparitions of Kiden's father.
 Kiden sends a letter to her mother, but the postman just misses her as she is moving out of NYC.